 At St. Mark, we grieve with you at the loss of your loved one and are here to console and minister to you.
 The funeral liturgy is the central liturgical celebration of the Christian community for the deceased.
 When one of its members dies, the Church encourages the celebration of the funeral liturgy at a Mass.
 At the funeral liturgy, the Church gathers with the family and friends of the deceased to give praise and thanks to God for Christ’s victory over sin and death, to commend the deceased to God’s tender mercy and compassion, and to seek strength in the proclamation of the Paschal Mystery.
 The funeral liturgy, therefore, is an act of worship and thanksgiving.

 What to do when a death occurs?

 When a loved one dies, it can be a time of great stress and emotion.
 It may be difficult to make decisions or know what to do, especially if the death is sudden.
 Making a phone call to the parish at 206-364-7900 is one of the first steps.
 Fr.
 Mulholland or a staff member will walk you through the process.

 - Call the parish and speak to Fr.
-Mulholland.
-He will confirm which dates/times he is available for the funeral liturgy.
+Mitchell or Veronica Olson.
+They will confirm which dates/times he is available for the funeral liturgy.
 We are unable to provide funerals on Saturdays, Sundays, Mondays, or Holy Days.
-The Funeral Mass time is 11 AM.
+The Funeral Mass time is 11:00 AM.